The Orange Line

-KIN typically helps launch four new English as a Second Language (ESL) sites each year.
+KIN typically helps launch four new Adult English (formerly ESL) sites each year.
 (Here's a complete listing of available classes.)
 Classes offered through KIN do more than improve the English of our students.
 They increase their confidence and ability to thrive in Knoxville!

 READY TO GET INVOLVED?

-You can help a new Knoxville resident learn “orange” (and all their other colors) so they can thrive here, just like this amazing woman.
-Register as a volunteer with KIN or sign up for ESL teacher training today by emailing the coordinator (email@example.com)!
+You can help a new Knoxville resident learn the color orange (and all their other colors) so they can thrive here, just like this amazing woman.
+We will offer another volunteer adult English teacher certification soon.
+Learn more about it here.

 Read the stories of Knoxville's local internationals and the volunteers who have impacted their lives.
 Get a first-hand view of what it's like to move here and/or to serve those who've moved here from other countries.
 Discover how KIN has impacted life and culture in metro Knoxville.